FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 ![Instruction](/Images/solderjumper-instructions.png)

 Special thank to Hartk for his guidance and help.
+Is original work can be found [here](https://github.com/VoronDesign/Voron-Hardware/tree/master/Afterburner_Toolhead_PCB)